AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 Assumptions have been made to simplify the problem
 * The space (the map of the warehouse) is discretized into equal size cells
-* Time is discretized into timesteps.
+* Time is discretized into time steps.
 At each timestep, a robot can move to a neighboring cell on the map
-* All robots should move at the smae speed
+* All robots should move at the same speed

 # Compile and build the project
  ```